richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

 that empty spot could have been used by the rejected participant.
-Drawbacks are, among others, a lower attendance, an administrative burden, a penalization for the wrong people, injustice to those that rightfully need to cancel, change of mindset in whcih students are treated as customers and misalignment with higher goals such as Open Science and FAIR principles.
+Drawbacks are, among others, a lower attendance, an administrative burden, a penalization for the wrong people, injustice to those that rightfully need to cancel, change of mindset in which students are treated as customers and misalignment with higher goals such as Open Science and FAIR principles.

 The most elegant alternative of having a flat course fee is to **estimate**